Writers Write shares writing tips and resources. In this post, we share an infographic about the science of storytelling.

 This means that it’s easier for us to remember stories than facts.
 Our brains can’t make major distinctions between a story we’re reading about and something we are actually doing.

-Individuals, brands and companies need to learn how to take advantage of this and make it part of their marketing strategy.
-Writers Write offers The Social Brand - how to write for social media, and The Story of a Business - storytelling for business, as part of The Plain Language Programme.
+Individuals, brands, and companies need to learn how to take advantage of this and make it part of their marketing strategy.

 But how does this actually work?